kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/basics.md

 ## History

 Cloud computing has gained a lot of traction over the last couple of years but it has been around for quite a long time.
-Shortly after the internet came around the first _cloud services_ where borne.
+Shortly after the internet came around the first _cloud services_ where born.
 Nobody called it that but there is not much difference.

 A web server that does some computation before we get the result, the email client, video editing on some platform, uploading snippets of information to some platform and so forth.